alimuzzaman-zamaddar/alimuzzaman-typescript-assignment/README.md

-But even though they look similar, they have some defferences when you use then for other thing like for example
+But even though they look similar, they have some differences when you use then for other thing like for example

 interface User { name: string; age: number; }